AcadIMAT

 How Did You Prepare for the IMAT?

-I sat the IMAT exam in 2016 and scored in the top 15 for my university (La Sapienza).
+I sat the IMAT exam in 2016 and scored in the top 15 for my university (Sapienza).
 I think the approach you take to studying for the IMAT depends on what kind of background you’ve had.
 Personally speaking, having just graduated from high school, I happened to have a very good scientific framework.
 I had just finished my Cambridge A levels in sciences (principally biology, chemistry, mathematics) which essentially covered all of the scientific parts of the exam.
 Since the IMAT exam is also prepared by Cambridge, I used the same textbooks and had virtually no issues.
 I only had to study physics a little more from online sources, but had no supplementary books.

 The exam is also heavily based on logical reasoning.
-For this, I decided to do logic questions from SAT preparation books (as I had decided to take it earlier in the year), and it worked out well.
+For this reason, I decided to do logic questions from SAT preparation books (as I had decided to take it earlier in the year), and it worked out well.
 I also looked for banks of past IMAT papers online, which are incredibly useful.
 Overall, timing yourself as you do these is invaluable to know your pacing.

 Why Study in Rome?